 What is Bite-Sized Learning?

-If you haven’t heard of bite-sized learning, it is breaking up large blocks of information into smaller sections.
-Also called microlearning, this method is made for a world where multitasking is necessary and short attention spans are a reality.
-Plus, research backs these claims up.
-Research shows bite-size eLearning can increase information transfer and result in better understanding, application and retention than a day-long equivalent.
+Bite-size learning, also known as micro-learning, is the process of breaking up large blocks of information into smaller sections.
+This method is made for a world where multitasking is necessary and short attention spans are a reality.
+Research shows bite-size eLearning can increase information transfer and result in better understanding, application, and retention than a day-long equivalent.
 Cost-wise, it can prove to save up to 30 percent.

 We’ve talked a little bit about the benefits of bite-sized learning, but let’s explore them a bit deeper.
 There are several pros to breaking your learning up into smaller modules, including: